Documented. Systemic. Undeniable.

 Texas Can Lead the Nation

-Every testimony strengthens the case for reform.
-If the system has been used against you, your voice is evidence.
+If the system has been used against you, your testimony belongs here.
+Every voice strengthens the case for reform.

 Add Your Voice →